The Devil's Plan: Day 6 Main Match: Equation High-Low

 Players use number and mathematical operator cards to form equations.
 They bid on whether they can form a result closest to 20 or closest to 1.
 All players' pieces are converted to chips before the game starts, and players are eliminated when they run out of chips until three players remain.

 Day 6 Prize Match: Four Player Three in a Row

-Players are separated into individual rooms to play a three-in-a-row game against each other and an unknown fourth player.
+Players Ha Seok-jin, ORBIT, and Seo Dong-joo are separated into individual rooms to play a three-in-a-row game against each other and an unknown fourth player.
 In each game, the colors are assigned based on a set procedure not shared with the players.
-Players succeed when the prevent the unknown fourth player from winning.
-The two players with the most pieces at the end of the match proceed to the final.
+Players succeed when the prevent the unknown fourth player from winning by setting starting positions only known to the three players.
+However, after ORBIT made a mistake in identifying Seo Dong-joo as the impostor, Seo Dong-joo was eliminated, and the two players with the most pieces at the end of the match (ORBIT and Ha Seok-jin) proceed to the final.

 Final Match

-The final match comprises three 1:1 games.
+The final match comprises three 1:1 games: Nine Men's Morris, Hexagon, and one game that was unplayed.
 Whichever player is the first to win two games becomes the winner of The Devil's Plan.
+Ha Seok Jin won the first two games.